 Once it’s aligned, all you need to do is figure out which way is north, mark it red, and then you’ll be able to tell where all the other directions lie relatively speaking.

 For hikers, backpackers and survivalists alike, the compass is a primitive survival tool which can really make the difference between life and death in many situations and the best part?

-Quick Answer: The 5 Best Compasses For 2018
+Quick Answer: The 5 Best Rated Compasses For 2019

 - Suunto MC-2G In Global Compass